jongbochung/react-redux-counter/README.md

 ## What is it?

-Take a look [here](http://www.sticky-office.surge.sh) to find out what it looks like.
+Take a look [here](http://www.http://smooth-meeting.surge.sh/) to find out what it looks like.
 ```
+Create or remove counters with buttons.
-* Right Click increases by one.
+Right Click on a counter increases by one.
-* Left Click decreases by one.
+Left Click  on a counter decreases by one.
-* Doubl Click changes color and radius.
+Doubl Click  on a counter changes color and radius.
 ```
+## Libraries and tools
+* create-react-app
+* redux
+* react-redux
+* immutable.js
+* surge.sh

 ## installation
 All you need to do is clone or download this repository